Patricia Harper (screenwriter)

-Patricia Harper (born Frances Persotia Harper, February 21, 1908, date of death unknown) was an American screenwriter and actress who wrote B-Westerns in the 1930s and 1940s.
+Patricia Harper (born Frances Persotia Harper, February 21, 1908 – April 15, 1979) was an American screenwriter and actress who wrote B-Westerns in the 1930s and 1940s.

 Biography

 Origins

 A native of Indiana, Harper was born to Thaddeus S. Harper and Eunice Bennett in 1908.
 She was raised primarily in Oklahoma City, where she met and married Gordon Eskridge in 1927.
 The pair had a son and divorced less than two years later.

 Hollywood career

 Patricia's parents raised her son while she attended art school and moved further west to seek work as a writer and actress.
 Soon after arriving in Hollywood, she appeared in a string of smaller roles, but more importantly, she forged a promising career for herself as a screenwriter.
 She'd pen more than a dozen Westerns between 1938 and 1947.
 She later said she decided to go by Patricia because no one believed Persotia was a real name.